twitter/the-algorithm/trust_and_safety_models/README.md

-Trust and Safety Models
+twust and safety modews
 =======================

-We decided to open source the training code of the following models:
+w-we decided to open s-souwce the twaining c-code of the f-fowwowing modews:
-- pNSFWMedia: Model to detect tweets with NSFW images.
-This includes adult and porn content.
+- p-pnsfwmedia: m-modew to detect t-tweets with nsfw i-images. mya this incwudes aduwt and pown content. 🥺
-- pNSFWText: Model to detect tweets with NSFW text, adult/sexual topics.
+- pnsfwtext: modew to detect tweets w-with nysfw text, >_< aduwt/sexuaw topics. >_<
-- pToxicity: Model to detect toxic tweets.
-Toxicity includes marginal content like insults and certain types of harassment.
-Toxic content does not violate Twitter's terms of service.
+- ptoxicity: m-modew to detect toxic tweets. (⑅˘꒳˘) t-toxicity incwudes mawginaw content wike insuwts and cewtain t-types of hawassment. toxic content d-does nyot v-viowate twittew's tewms of sewvice.
-- pAbuse: Model to detect abusive content.
-This includes violations of Twitter's terms of service, including hate speech, targeted harassment and abusive behavior.
+- pabuse: modew to detect abusive content. /(^•ω•^) this i-incwudes viowations of twittew's tewms of sewvice, rawr x3 incwuding hate speech, (U ﹏ U) tawgeted h-hawassment and abusive behaviow.
+(U ﹏ U)

-We have several more models and rules that we are not going to open source at this time because of the adversarial nature of this area.
-The team is considering open sourcing more models going forward and will keep the community posted accordingly.
+w-we have s-sevewaw mowe modews a-and wuwes that w-we awe nyot going to open souwce at this time b-because of the advewsawiaw nyatuwe of this awea. (⑅˘꒳˘) t-the team is considewing open souwcing mowe modews going fowwawd and wiww keep the community posted a-accowdingwy. òωó